dfeehan/aggregation-code-release/README.md

 Data:

 In order to download the data used in this code, you will need to create an account with the [US Mortality Database](https://usa.mortality.org/).
-This is free to do.
+This is free to do: open up the US Mortality Database homepage and click on the 'New user' link on the left-hand side of the page.
 When you run `replication.Rmd`, you will be asked to input your username and password, and the script will download the data for you.

 Output: